karma v1.0

 --wal-fsync=true

-For production, use a persistent volume, WAL enabled, --wal-fsync=true, health checks, metrics scraping, and regular snapshot.create_all or SIGUSR1 snapshots.
+For production, use a persistent volume, keep WAL enabled, keep --wal-fsync=true unless you have a measured reason not to, scrape metrics, and create regular snapshots with snapshot.create_all or SIGUSR1.

 | Term | Meaning |